 Make no mistake there is a lot of reading.
 You receive two comprehensive manuals.
 I read the manuals in full twice prior to starting the course, then read each chapter and undertook the prep work before each weekly session, then read it twice at the end to ensure I prepared well for the assignment and exam.
 As I paid for the course myself, I wanted to make sure I really knew the material.
 When you are in a boardroom situation, you must come prepared and you should treat this no differently.

 I liked the weekly sessions as it enabled some contemplation and digestion time for the content, and I would recommend that approach.
-That said, many others have said to me that the 5 days is a really good way to complete it as well (particularly if you travel frequently).
+That said, many others have said to me that the 5 days or the weekend intensive are a really good ways to complete it as well (particularly if you travel frequently).

 There are a couple of issues I found with the course: the online examination created a number of problems for people in our group.
 As a proponent of internet technologies, I’m sure this will be ironed out, and AICD have enabled the web exams to cater for scenarios where coming to a location to undertake an exam isn’t realistic.